Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Towards task-driven, practical, and trustworthy definitions and measurements of expressive power

 Importantly, with extensional expressive power, \textit{conceptualizations} of expressive power and \textit{operationalizations} of its measurement are more closely linked.
-We draw from \cite{subramonian-etal-2023-tango} to provide guiding questions to facilitate the creation of GNN expressive power benchmarks (Figure \ref{tab:guiding_questions}).
-We also critically expand upon the distinction between graph tasks and benchmarks in \S\ref{sec:graph-tasks-benchmarks}.
-In our survey, participants rated the use of expressive power to inform architecture design as \survey{$4.333 \pm 1.085$}, but benchmark design as \survey{$3.833 \pm 1.249$}; we hope extensional measurement shifts these findings.
+We draw from \cite{subramonian-etal-2023-tango} to provide guiding questions to facilitate the creation of GNN expressive power benchmarks (Table \ref{tab:guiding_questions}).
+In our survey, participants rated the use of expressive power to inform architecture design as \survey{$4.333 \pm 1.085$} (\hyperref[Q28]{Q28}), but benchmark design as \survey{$3.833 \pm 1.249$} (\hyperref[Q29]{Q29}); we hope extensional measurement shifts these findings.
 Extensional measurement is already being practiced; for example, \cite{Velivckovic2022TheCA} carefully designs the CLRS benchmark to assess GNN expressive power in the context of algorithmic reasoning tasks (e.g., shortest path).